datacarpentry/r-raster-vector-geospatial/_episodes/02-raster-plot.md

 **R Skill Level:** Intermediate - you've got the basics of `R` down.

 <div id="objectives" markdown="1">

-# Goals / Objectives

-After completing this activity, you will:

-* Know how to plot a single band raster in `R`.
-* Know how to layer a raster dataset on top of a hillshade to create an elegant basemap.

 ## Things You’ll Need To Complete This Tutorial